COSIMA/access-om2/README.md

 * an MPI implementation such as OpenMPI.
 * Python and [pytest](https://docs.pytest.org) to run the tests (optional).

-The JRA-55-do forcing set is in `/g/data1/ua8/JRA55-do/` on NCI.
-If you are not a member of the `ua8` or `access` modelling group you will need to email <climate_help@nci.nf.org.au>

 ## Install

 **CAUTION: OUT OF DATE!** SEE [ISSUE 42](https://github.com/OceansAus/access-om2/issues/42#issuecomment-346602379)